thearzuyilmaz/React-Event-Auth-WebApp/README.md

-# EventHub - React Event Management Application
+# React Event Management Application with Authorization

 A modern, full-stack event management application built with React Router v6 and Express.js.
 Create, view, edit, and delete events with JWT-based authentication and a clean, intuitive interface.